sara1594/Data_Analyst_Portfolio/README.md

 # Data Analyst Portfolio

 ## About
 Hi, I am Sachie, a junior analyst.
 The following are the part of my data journeys, and I’d like to share my skills in data analytics.
 Since I jumped into data analytics, I have been enjoying being around data.
-With the power of data analytics, I am hoping to be a part of people who help make the world better place.
+With the power of data analytics, I am hoping to be a part of people who help make the world a better place.

 ## Table of Contents